YuhaoSu/gbart/README.md

 ## Acknowledge

-We truly thank him for his contribution to BartPy package.
+We truly thank Mr. Jake Coltman for his contribution to BartPy package.